 I grew up in a small town in Michigan's Upper Peninsula.
 I am the proud mother of two wonderful daughters and I have two grandsons.
 I received my bachelor's degree in English from California State University Northridge in 1970.
 For several years, I taught English and journalism at the junior high school and high school levels.
 After raising my family and launching them, I returned to graduate school in 2001.
 At the respective ages of 56 and 59, I earned my masters and doctoral degrees in marital and family therapy from the COAMFTE-accredited program at Alliant International University.

 I am a proud member of the American Association for Marriage and Family Therapy and the California Association of Marriage and Family Therapists.
+I am also highly honored that I was named one of the top 5 Marriage and Family Therapists in San Diego.

 When I am not working, I enjoy long walks, playing piano, reading, viewing live theatre and concerts, writing poetry, and exercising my heart and mind by connecting with friends and family.